ni/measurement-plugin-python/README.md

         cd <path_of_directory_of_your_choice>
         ```

-    2. Create a Python package (project) using the `poetry new` command.
+    2. Create a Poetry project using the `poetry new` command.
 Poetry will create boilerplate files and folders that are commonly needed for a Python project.

         ``` cmd
         poetry new <name_of_the_project>